 - 15.1.4.1 for four hours or more, or - 15.1.4.2 on consecutive days without having had a 10 hour break, or - 15.1.4.3 on more than one occasion during the day outside of the four hour period. - 15.1.5 Where there is prior agreement between the Council and the employee, an employee directed to work in excess of ordinary hours may elect either to be paid the appropriate overtime rate or be granted time in lieu equivalent to the actual hours worked.
 This sub-clause shall not apply to employees who are on-call or called back to work.
-The conditions provided in clause 18.4.5.12 for the approval of overtime must also be satisfied prior to overtime being worked. - 15.1.6 Employees classified as Section Managers may be required, in addition to their ordinary hours, to attend meetings of Council and standing and/or special committee meetings.
-For the purpose of this sub-clause, an employee who is required to attend meetings of the Council and standing and/or special

-- committee meetings shall be entitled to claim overtime for actual hours worked after 11pm. - 15.1.7 Subject to paragraph 15.1.7.1, a Council may require an employee to work reasonable overtime at overtime rates. - 15.1.7.1 An employee may refuse to work overtime in circumstances where the working of such overtime would result in the employee working hours which are unreasonable. - 15.1.7.2 For the purposes of paragraph 15.1.7.1, what is unreasonable or otherwise will be determined having regard to: - (1) any risk to the employee; - (2) the employee's personal circumstances including any family and carer responsibilities; - (3) the needs of the workplace; - (4) the notice, if any, given by the employer of the overtime and by the employee of their intention to refuse it; and - (5) any other matter. - 15.2 Overtime Allowance Section Managers
+The conditions provided in sub-clause 18.4.5.12 for the approval of overtime must also be satisfied prior to overtime being worked. - 15.1.6 Employees classified as Section Managers may be required, in addition to their ordinary hours, to attend meetings of Council and standing and/or special committee meetings.
+For the purpose of this sub-clause, an employee who is required to attend meetings of the Council and standing and/or special committee meetings shall be entitled to claim overtime for actual hours worked after 11pm. - 15.1.7 Subject to sub-clause 15.1.7.1, Council may require an employee to work reasonable overtime at overtime rates. - 15.1.7.1 An employee may refuse to work overtime in circumstances where the working of such overtime would result in the employee working hours which are unreasonable. - 15.1.7.2 For the purposes of sub-clause 15.1.7.1, what is unreasonable or otherwise will be determined having regard to: - any risk to the employee - the employee's personal circumstances including any family and carer responsibilities - the needs of the workplace - the notice, if any, given by the employer of the overtime and by the employee of their intention to refuse it - any other matter. - 15.2 Overtime Allowance Section Managers determined under this Agreement.

-This sub-clause applies to Council employees engaged as Section Managers.
-You will be paid an allowance for working reasonable overtime, instead of receiving overtime pay.
+This sub-clause applies to employees engaged as Section Managers.
+Section Managers will be paid an allowance for working reasonable overtime, instead of receiving overtime pay.

-- 15.2.1 A per annum allowance as set out in the Allowances Table of this Agreement will be paid in lieu of reasonable overtime worked. - 15.2.2 The overtime allowance will be indexed in accordance with any increases determined under this Agreement. - 15.2.3The overtime allowance will be paid on a pro-rata basis per week. - 15.2.4 Overtime Payment and Leave In Lieu of Unreasonable Additional Hours 15.2.4.1 Where there is prior agreement between the Section Manager and their Group Manager and/or the General Manager, an employee directed to work hours that are deemed to be unreasonable under clause 10.1.13 Hours of Work Section Managers, the Section Manager may elect either to be paid the appropriate overtime rate for each hour worked, or be granted time in lieu equivalent to the actual hours worked. - 15.3 Overtime Community Services Employees hours and overtime outside of the normal spread of hours for Community Service Employees of 7am to 7pm.
+- 15.2.1 A per annum allowance as set out in the Allowances Table of this Agreement will be paid in lieu of reasonable overtime worked. - 15.2.2 The overtime allowance will be indexed in accordance with any increases

+- 15.2.3 The overtime allowance will be paid on a pro-rata basis per week. - 15.2.4 Overtime payment and leave in lieu of unreasonable additional hours

+Where there is prior agreement between the Section Manager and their Group Manager and/or the General Manager, a Section Manager directed to work hours that are deemed to be unreasonable under sub-clause 11.2 Hours of Work Section Managers, may elect either to be paid the appropriate overtime rate for each hour worked, or be granted time in lieu equivalent to the actual hours worked. - 15.3 Overtime Community Services Employees

-AT A GLANCE Council employees engaged as community services employees, who are required to work overtime hours may be entitled to accrue flexitime and time in lieu; or be paid at overtime rates.
+Council employees engaged as community services employees, who are required to work overtime hours may be entitled to accrue flexitime and time in lieu; or be paid at overtime rates.